NicyJacob/Real-Estate-Price-Prediction/README.md

 # Description
 The project is divided into 4 major phases namely, Data Collection, Data Analysis, Training & Evaluation and lastly API Deployment.

   Data Collection - This phase includes data scraping from the website of a real estate company in Belgium.
-The data is then converted to a pandas          dataframe.
-The dataframe is finally converted into a .csv file.
+The data is converted to a csv file using pandas dataframe.
 This csv file is used as input for the Data Analysis phase.

 # Installation